 The piece of metal had already disappeared, and he told me not to tell anyone.
 Clearly, what this old guy had done was sketchy.
 But neither of us said a word about the other’s actions.
 I didn’t condemn him for possibly doing something illegal.
 And he didn’t judge me for possibly being stupid.

 There’s no way to get through life getting everything right.
 We all do goofy stuff.
 And most important is to stay supportive of ourselves, no matter what.
-But it doesn’t actually go that way.
-For many of us, our self-talk beats us up whenever we don’t get it right.

 One of my friends was a camp counselor as a teenager.
 One evening at a campsite, when she was the lone staff member overseeing a dozen young girls, she couldn’t keep the fire going to cook the meal.
 So she gave up and sent the girls to bed early with candy bars.
 The next day, feeling ashamed, she went to her supervisor to explain, expecting to be fired for being a failure, especially for handing out junk food.
 Instead, he said, “What a wonderful story!
 You’ll tell that story the rest of your life!”
 And then he added, “When those things happen, you just have to like yourself anyway.”